French corvette Hussard (1799): Recapture and fate

 On 1 January 1807 Arethusa, Latona, Anson, Fisgard, and Morne Fortunee captured Curaçao, and with it Suriname.
 The Dutch resisted, and Suriname suffered five men wounded, including her captain, Jan Van Ness; one of the wounded died later.
 The British described her as having 22 guns.
 The British also captured the Dutch frigate "Kenau Hasselaar", which they took into service as Halstarr (or Halstaar).
 Her captain, Cornelius J. Evertz, had also commanded the Dutch naval force in Curaçao.
 In 1847 the Admiralty authorized the issue of the Naval General Service Medal with clasp "Curacoa 1 Jany.
 1807" to the 65 surviving claimants from the action.
 Captain Charles Brisbane, captain of Arethusa and commander of the squadron, also received a gold medal.

 In February 1807 Commander Henry Higman was appointed to command Surinam on the Jamaica station.
 Towards the end of the year he sailed her back to Britain.
 Some records suggest that Suriname was later renamed Sasnarang, the Navy having already commissioned another Surinam.
-A more likely name is Samarang, Sir Edward Pellew in Psyche having captured several Dutch vessels at Samarang in August.
+A more likely name is Samarang, Sir Edward Pellew in Psyché having captured several Dutch vessels at Samarang in August.
 Surinam (or Samarang or Sasnarang) saw no further active service.
 She remained on the Navy lists until 1809, but her eventual disposition is unknown.